Pragith/pragith/pragith-net/app/content/blog/2024/2024-11-21-ai-gateway-governance.md

 4.  **Guardrails:** The Gateway rejects any prompt containing PII patterns before it leaves our network.

 Infrastructure is about control.
 The Gateway gives us control back.

+## What I Would Enforce

+Every model call should include a service name and an owner.
+If a request has no owner, it should not pass.

+The gateway is also the right place for evaluation hooks.
+If you are not measuring quality at the boundary, you are guessing.